jackshen1998/Brown-Datathon-2020-Group-Sir-Viral/README.md

 # Brown-Datathon-2020
 This project was done for Brown Datathon 2020.

-##  Group SIR VIRAL
+Group SIR VIRAL

-##  Project Corona

 ## [Project Description](doc/)